Custom DebOps features¶

 are empty files in a specific subdirectories.
 Using

 your own tasks at the beginning or end of these roles, which gives you more

 control over the configuration.

-By combining above techniques, you can very easily extend DebOps roles without losing the ability to update them using git without merge conflicts.
+By combining above techniques, you can very easily extend DebOps roles without losing the ability to update them, using git without having merge conflicts.